top of page

 Early Co-inspirator

-Eugene "Gus" Newport is a civil rights activist and early architect of the Dudley street Community in Boston, MA.
+Eugene "Gus" Newport was a civil rights activist and early architect of the Dudley street Community in Boston, MA.
 In his hometown of Rochester, NY he began his political career as Chairman of the Monroe County Non-Partisan League.
 He served as Mayor of Berkeley, CA from 1979 to 1986.
-As a Martin Luther King Scholar at MIT Department of Urban Studies and Planning he began to work with the Dudley Street Neighborhood Initiative now over 25 years of sustainable success.
+As a Martin Luther King Scholar at MIT Department of Urban Studies and Planning, he worked with the Dudley Street Neighborhood Initiative, which has over 25 years of sustainable success today.

 Anne Stadler